 DOWN HOME MAINE

-Presentations by our friends and neighbors which demonstrate the rich and varied talents, skills and adventures of the residents of our State of Maine.
-For more information contact Steve Smith at email@example.com.
+Our friends and neighbors demonstrate the rich and varied talents, skills, and adventures of the residents of our State of Maine.
 Free and open to the public.